One year part-time

 Your estimated FEE-HELP repayments

-- $* is the 2021 estimated tuition fee for a Graduate Certificate of Research Management (4 credit points) at Deakin
+- $* is the estimated full cost for a Graduate Certificate of Research Management (4 credit points), based on the 2021 fees.

 - is the annual FEE-HELP payment, based on your current salary